scientific-python/specs/spec-0009/index.md

     model might be helpful for projects that need a sponsoring foundation, and establishing electoral mechanisms is challenging.
 - Electoral
-  - The electoral governance model in open-source projects is a structured approach in which the community elects the leadership or decision-making body.
+  - The community elects the leadership or decision-making body.
 This model aims to ensure that those who guide the project's direction and make crucial decisions are chosen democratically, representing the broader community's interests.